deanhowe/intellij-platform-bubble-units-plugin/README.md

 The `./src/main/resources/web/bubble.html` file is sourced/derived from my repo [PHPUnitBubble Report](https://github.com/deanhowe/phpunit-d3-report) and if you want to edit the BubbleUnit graph, you should probably check that out.

-## Contributing

-Contributions are welcome!
-This plugin is intentionally kept simple and minimal, so please keep that in mind when submitting changes.

----
-Plugin based on the [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template).

 ---